kinecosystem/blockchain-ops/deploy/horizon-nginx-proxy/README.md

-With this docker image we can proxy requests to Horizon, timeout requests on our own instead or letting ELB do it, and send 200 instead of 504 for SSE reqests.
+With this docker image we can proxy requests to Horizon, timeout requests on our own instead or letting ELB do it, and send 200 instead of 504 for SSE reqests (only requests with the header "text/event-stream" will return as 200 instead of 504)

 ## Usage